KarthikArumugam3/MLflow_Python/README.md

 -p : Port Number
 ```
 2. MLflow driver code:-
-After that we have TO run mlflow_lr.py to create new experiments
+After that we have to run mlflow_lr.py to create new experiments
 ```
 python mlflow_lr.py
 ```